ipcjk/mlxsh/README.md

 brocadecli is a tool that enables you to enter configuration changes to Brocade Netiron devices (MLX, MLXE, CER) via ssh.

+brocadecli takes command line arguments or a path to a configuration file.

-For example, if you want to commit the cloudflare.txt ip prefix lists, you can enter the command:
+For example, if you want to quickly commit the cloudflare.txt ip prefix lists, you can enter the command:

 ```bash
 brocadecli.linux -enable enablepassword  -hostname rt1 -password nocpassword -username noc \